joshwadd/End2end_Driving_Keras/README.md

 To prevent the CNN architecture from over-fitting to the training data set and to increase the ability of the model to generalise well to driving encounters it hasn't seen in the training set, a set of data augmentation techniques were used to extend the data-set.

 * **Camera Selection and Steering Correction** : As images are recorded from 3 front facing cameras on the front of the car, the scene can be viewed through one of three slighting differing perspectives.
-One of the three cameras is randomly selected and the steering angle is corrected to matach this altered persepcti
+One of the three cameras is randomly selected and the steering angle is corrected to match this altered perspective.

 * asasd